 - This power only goes into effect when your older adult is unable to make decisions for themselves.

-- This allows your older adult to state, in advance, what kind of medical care they do and do not want to receive.
+- This allows your loved one to state, in advance, what kind of medical care they do and do not want to receive.

-- This also covers what life-support procedures they would not like to have.
+- A living will also covers what life-support procedures they would not like to have.

-- This is used when a person isn’t able to make their wishes known on their own.
+- The living will is put into practice when a person isn’t able to make their wishes known on their own.

 - This allows your older adult (the grantor) to create a trust and appoint someone (a trustee) to manage the trust assets when they aren’t able to manage their finances.